 A bit further from the city centre but well know for its international importance and fairy tale beauty is the Peace Palace.

-Not many people know about the beaches, but as the whole west side of Holland is bordered by the North Sea it is lined with many endless and mostly quiet beaches.
+Some people do not realize that the whole west side of Noord- and Zuid-Holland is bordered by the North Sea, and therefore lined with many endless and mostly quiet beaches.
 I prefer the ones in Kijkduin, just next to The Hague, for their nature and purity, much more quiet than nearby touristy Scheveningen.

 In the area Kop van Zuid you will have the best views over the city and its iconic Erasmusbrug.
 Definitely advised to stay overnight or have lunch/dinner here in the historic Hotel New York!

-Just a 30 minutes drive away from Rotterdam you will be surrounded by Dutch country side and can see more windmills in a place called Kinderdijk.
+On a 30 minutes drive from Rotterdam you will be surrounded by Dutch countryside and visit the windmills in a place called: Kinderdijk.
 Come early to avoid the crowds, to get the best light and be rewarded with views like this:

-Have you even been to my country or are you planning to go soon and have further questions or need help?
+Have you even been to the Netherlands or are you planning to and have further questions or need help?
 I will be happy to advise you, just leave your questions in the comments!
-Or check my Dutch heritage trip on 2020adventures.com and book me as your guide.